-Prostatitis is swelling and irritation (inflammation or infection) of the prostate gland.
-When prostatitis is caused by an infection with bacteria, it is called bacterial prostatitis.
+Prostatitis is swelling of the prostate gland.
+Prostate tissue becomes inflamed.
+This problem can be caused by an infection with bacteria.

-Prostatitis is usually caused by a bacterial infection of the prostate gland.
 Any bacteria that can cause a urinary tract infection can cause acute bacterial prostatitis.

-In men over age 35, E. coli and other common bacteria usually cause prostatitis.
-This type of prostatitis may occur after:
+In men over age 35, E. coli and other common bacteria most often cause prostatitis.
+This type of prostatitis may begin in the:

 Acute prostatitis may also be caused by problems with the urethra or prostate, such as:

-Men age 50 or older who have an enlarged prostate (benign prostatic hyperplasia) are at increased risk for prostatitis.
-The prostate gland may become blocked, making it easier for bacteria to grow.
-Symptoms of chronic prostatitis can be very similar to symptoms of an enlarged prostate gland.
+Men age 50 or older who have an enlarged prostate have a higher risk for prostatitis.
+The prostate gland may become blocked.
+This makes it easier for bacteria to grow.
+Symptoms of chronic prostatitis can be similar to symptoms of an enlarged prostate gland.

-Symptoms of acute prostatitis can start quickly, and can include:
+Symptoms can start quickly, and can include:

 Urinary symptoms include: